 Reading Buddies at Humane Society of Charlotte

-Humane Society of Charlotte, at 1348 Parker Drive, Charlotte, NC, has changed how its Reading Buddies events work.
-Instead of holding monthly Reading Buddies events, it offers Reading Buddies 101, where an adult, or a family, goes through a 30-minute training orientation.
-After completing that, the adult can bring in a child (or read to an animal themselves) whenever the Humane Society is open.
+Humane Society of Charlotte, at 1348 Parker Drive, Charlotte, NC, offers Reading Buddies 101, where an adult, or a family, goes through a 30-minute training orientation.
+After completing the program, the adult can bring in a child (or read to an animal themselves) whenever the Humane Society is open.

 At the training orientation, you’ll learn about dog and cat body language, responsibilities, check-in and check-out procedures and more.
 There is a one-time cost of $20 per Reading Buddy.
 For child participants, that includes one adult chaperone, who most accompany the child to reading sessions.